 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-A: There is a chance that you may receive an amaryllis for Christmas.
-Often amaryllis bulbs are sold as a gift kit that includes the bulb, soil media, container, and growing directions.
-An amaryllis’ normal bloom time is in late spring to early summer.
+There is a chance that you may receive an Amaryllis bulb for Christmas.
+Often Amaryllis bulbs are sold as a gift kit that includes the bulb, soil media, container, and growing directions.
+An Amaryllis’ normal bloom time is in late spring to early summer.
 However if you receive one of these gifts during the holidays, you can go ahead and plant it because the bulbs being sold for the holiday season have been forced to bloom during the winter.
 These bulbs have been exposed to a certain amount of cool, dry conditions to trick or force the bulb into blooming during this time of year.

-Growing amaryllis bulbs indoors can be an easy, fun way to bring the outdoors inside during the winter months.
-If you purchase or receive a kit, there are usually directions that can guide you in planting the bulb.
+Growing Amaryllis bulbs indoors can be an easy, fun way to bring the outdoors inside during the winter months.
+If you purchase or receive a kit, there are usually directions to guide you in planting the bulb.
 Amaryllis bulbs are large but you will only need the container to be slightly larger than the bulb.
-The container that you use will need holes in the bottom to allow for adequate drainage.
-Plant the bulb so that about 1/3 of the bulb is above the soil.
+The container you use will need holes in the bottom to allow for adequate drainage.
+Plant the bulb so about 1/3 of the bulb is above the soil.
 Place the plant in a well-lighted area that receives a few hours of direct sunlight during the day.
-An amaryllis will grow and flower best at warmer temperatures in the range of 65° to 75°F. An amaryllis bulb does not like to remain in wet soils for a long period of time, so only water the plant when the soil surface feels dry to the touch.
+An Amaryllis will grow and flower best at warmer temperatures in the range of 65° to 75°F. An Amaryllis bulb does not like to remain in wet soils for a long period of time, so only water the plant when the soil surface feels dry to the touch.
 Watering once a week will typically be enough water for the plant to grow well.

 It will take 3 to 6 weeks to start seeing flowers from your bulb.
 Once flowering starts, you can fertilize using a liquid or soluble fertilizer.
 Remove flowers once they fade by cutting the stalk off just above the bulb.
 Remove leaves only after they have turned yellow and started dying back.